omagarwal25/fll2019-20/README.md

 This respitory has MicroPython code for Move Tank, Gyro Turning, Gyro Following, and PID Line Following

 PLEASE ASK FOR APPROVAL BEFORE USING!
 AND ALWAYS GIVE CREDIT!
+FAILURE TO DO SO MEANS YOU ARE VIOLATING THE LICENSE AND THEREFORE ARE ACTING ILLEGALLY